10-8. A Complete Example

 Figure 10.13 Plot of the Absence and Exam Score Pairs

-The trend observed in Figure 10.13 "Plot of the Absence and Exam Score Pairs" as well as the fairly constant width of the apparent band of points in the plot makes it reasonable to assume a relationship between xx and yy of the form
+The trend observed in Figure 10.13 "Plot of the Absence and Exam Score Pairs" as well as the fairly constant width of the apparent band of points in the plot makes it reasonable to assume a relationship between and of the form

 First we perform preliminary computations that will be needed later.
 The data are processed in Table 10.5 "Processed Absence and Score Data".